 Power Vs Performance Test Suite

 The version 1.0 test suite runs a wide variety of workloads.
-We sweep block sized, queue depths and read/write percentages.
+We sweep block-sized, queue depths and read/write percentages.
 We also compare best case and ‘steady state’ performance, by saturating the drive with writes for a long period of time.
-The current tests takes 18+ hours to run (depending on the capacity of the drive).
-Finally we can test idle power and peak inrush current.
+The current tests take 18+ hours to run (depending on the capacity of the drive).
+Finally, we can test idle power and peak inrush current.